alpacon

 Deleting a note

-If the note is not needed, you can delete a note.
+If a note is no longer needed, you can delete it.

 DELETE /api/servers/notes/57649aa5-dfca-4041-9b94-d6b61f5842e7/